mozrt2/Onchain-Marketplace/README.md

 ### Optimization

 - Gas cost improvement for all write functions: the greatest opportunity for improvement is most likely storage management, i.e. how sell orders are stored and managed.
 This is also the greatest downside of using Onchain Marketplace - selling an item costs ~300k gas and buying ~150k gas, much more than for off-chain solutions
-- Refactoring of the HTML file (incl. annotation): this first version was put together as a quick proof of concept, it works but is not well structured and easily understandable.
-With this optimization, it will also be much smaller and cost less to deploy on Mainnet

 ### Additional Features

 Frontend:
-- Ensure Seaport's counter is queried so users can repost a sale they cancelled previously
+- Ensure Seaport's counter is queried so users can repost the same sale they cancelled previously
 - Show transaction hash and status
 - Wait until the first sell transaction is confirmed to trigger the next one
 - Load data from TokenURI to show an NFT's preview image, attributes & co.